rahulbu/TaskBoard/README.md

 1. Configure and populate the database.
 2. Run 'npm install' to install all the dependencies.
-3. Run 'node app.js' to start the server in default port.
+3. Configure the port, and Run 'node app.js' to start the server.